kallewoof/axolotl/README.md

 # Resize the model embeddings when new tokens are added to multiples of 32
 # This is reported to improve training speed on some models
 resize_token_embeddings_to_32x:
+# Whether to use left or right padding, defaults to right
+tokenizer_padding_side: right

 # Used to identify which the model is based on
 is_falcon_derived_model: